biareiam/moviequiz/README.md

     - The user has access to the current score.
 Below the "Quit" and "Next" button, the user can see his/her progress, how many correct and incorrect answers so far.
 At the end of the quiz, the user will have a summary of it all.
 How many correct, incorrect, percentage and number of attempts.

     ![score](https://user-images.githubusercontent.com/65717229/136570463-3449d733-b4c5-4cf7-ae40-1703d0c1d7a4.PNG)

 ## Further Testing
 * The project was tested on the following browsers: Google Chrome, Internet Explorer, Microsoft Edge, and Safari.
 It was designed to be responsive to many different devices: mobile, tablet and desktop.

+## Bugs/errors

+- I had to create a function to prevent users from changing their answer, once one of the alternatives were already selected.
+- I had a bit of trouble in the beginning with the “Try Again” button, since it was not starting the quiz from the very start.

 ## Performance